BenjaminMassey/proj7-auth/README.md

 4. Create your credentials.ini file based on credentials-skel.ini

-5. Run the program!
+5. Run the program

-You can either use basic python (python flask-brevets.py), basic docker (have fun), or docker-compose (docker-compose up)
+- Basic Python
+	- python flask-brevets.py
+- Basic Docker
+	- docker build -t NAME .
+- Docker-Compose
+	- docker-compose up

+6. Go to the webpage (defined by your machine ip and your config port) and have fun!